-Weak governance under President Almazbek Atambayev, elected in 2011 with Moscow’s support, has encouraged extremist threats, organized crime, and corruption.
-The Kyrgyz Republic is a member of the Eurasian Economic Union.
-The economy depends heavily on gold exports and remittances from Kyrgyzstani migrant workers, primarily in Russia, who have been negatively affected by declines in the Russian economy.
-Cotton, tobacco, wool, and meat are the main agricultural products, but only tobacco and cotton are exported in any quantity.
-Foreign investment from Russia has been strong in the past, but its continuation is far from certain.
-This has led many in the political elite to question Russia’s reliability as a long-term partner.
+Weak governance of this former Soviet republic under former President Almazbek Atambayev, elected in 2011 with Moscow’s support, encouraged extremist threats, organized crime, ethnic divisions, and corruption.
+Atambayev has been replaced by former Prime Minister Sooronbai Zheenbekov, leader of Atambayev’s Social Democratic party, who narrowly won election to a single six-year presidential term in October 2017.
+The Kyrgyz Republic, one of Central Asia’s poorest countries, is a member of the Eurasian Economic Union.
+Its economy depends heavily on exports of gold and remittances from migrant workers, primarily in Russia, affected by declines in the Russian economy.
+Only tobacco and cotton are exported in any quantity.
+Foreign investment from Russia has been significant, but its continuation is far from certain.

-Protection of property rights is weak.
+The rule of law remains weak in the Kyrgyz Republic, and the state lacks the capacity to enforce contracts and protection of property rights properly.
 The judiciary is not independent and is dominated by the executive branch.
-There are numerous credible reports that judges pay bribes to attain their positions.
-Corruption is pervasive in Kyrgyzstani society.
-Despite some anticorruption efforts, the country is trapped in a cycle in which predatory political elites use government resources to reward clients, including organized crime figures, and punish opponents.
+Many credible reports allege that judges pay bribes to attain their positions.
+Corruption is pervasive in a society where predatory political elites exploit government resources to retain power.

 The personal income and corporate tax rates are a flat 10 percent.
 Taxation remains erratic and poorly administered.
-The overall tax burden equals 20.8 percent of total domestic income.
-Government spending has amounted to 38.7 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.7 percent of GDP.
-Public debt is equivalent to 68.8 percent of GDP.
+The overall tax burden equals 20.5 percent of total domestic income.
+Over the past three years, government spending has amounted to 37.3 percent of total output (GDP), and budget deficits have averaged 1.6 percent of GDP.
+Public debt is equivalent to 58.5 percent of GDP.